 HRC Fuse or High Rupturing Capacity Fuse

 HRC fuse or high rupturing capacity fuse– In that type of fuse, the fuse wire or element can carry short circuit heavy current for a known time period.
-During this time if the fault is removed, then it does not blow off otherwise it blows off or melts.
+During this time if the fault gets removed, then it does not blow off.
+Otherwise, it blows off or melts.
 The enclosure of HRC fuse is either of glass or some other chemical compound.

-This enclosure is fully air tight to avoid the effect of atmosphere on the fuse materials.
-The ceramic enclosure having metal end cap at both heads, to which fusible silver wire is welded.
-The space within the enclosure, surrounding the fuse wire or fuse element is completely packed with a filling powder.
+This enclosure is sufficiently airtight to avoid the effect of the atmosphere on the fuse materials.
+The ceramic enclosure having a metal end cap at both heads, to which fusible silver wire gets welded.
+There is a space within the enclosure, surrounding the fuse wire or fuse element, completely packed with a filling powder.

 This type of fuse is reliable and has inverse time characteristic, which means if the fault current is high then rupture time is less, and if the fault current is not so high, then rupture-time is long.

 When the overrated current flows through the fuse element of the high rupturing capacity fuse the element is melted and vaporized.